mtwtkman/poi/README.md

-  toss                     Move a target file to Poi's trash can pickup                   Back a trashed file from Poi's trash can bury                     Delete a target file permanently
+  toss                     Move a target file to Poi's trash can pickup                   Back a trashed file from Poi's trash can bury                     Delete a target file permanently version                  Show this version
 ```

+# Install
+Run `./dev.sh release` and then you can find an executable file as `dest/poi`.